Crowds gather for hearing of two Apple Daily executives on national security charge

 Since the law was imposed by Beijing in June last year, more than 100 people have been arrested, with most denied bail.

-Reporting By Jessie Pang; Writing by Anne Marie Roantree; Editing by Alun John and
+Reporting By Jessie Pang; Writing by Anne Marie Roantree; Editing by Alun John & Shri Navaratnam

 Our Standards: The Thomson Reuters Trust Principles.